eclipse-platform/eclipse.platform/docs/FAQ/FAQ_How_do_I_write_an_editor_for_my_own_language.md

 Contributing to Generic and Extensible editor
 ---------------------------------------------

+Define an extension for the [Generic Editor](https://www.eclipse.org/eclipse/news/4.7/M3/#generic-editor).
-Since Eclipse 4.7.M3, you can consider simply adding extensions to the [Generic Editor](https://www.eclipse.org/eclipse/news/4.7/M3/#generic-editor) .
-This will allow you to write support for textual edition of a language with less boiler plate.
+This allows you to write support for textual edition of a language with less boiler plate.

 Implementing your own editor
 ----------------------------